Autonomy Lab

 Key ongoing research projects include:

-Media-Frame Analysis of Perceived Threats of Artificial Intelligence
+Media-Frame Analysis of Perceived Threats of New Technologies

 Technology’s Catch-22: A Theory of Zero-Sum Autonomy

-Autonomous products such as robot vacuums, smart home systems, and self-driving vehicles face persistent consumer resistance despite technological advancement.
-This paper introduces the Theory of Zero-Sum Autonomy, proposing that consumers construe a rise in product autonomy as loss in their own autonomy, i.e., as zero-sum.
-Across five studies (N = 3,116), zero-sum autonomy construal predicts lower product acceptance.
-Two theory-derived interventions—expanding-pie framing and goal alignment framing—reduce this construal and improve acceptance.
+Autonomous products such as robot vacuums, smart-home systems, and self-driving vehicles face persistent consumer resistance despite rapid technological progress.
+We propose that consumers construe gains in product autonomy as losses in their own autonomy, and identify framing strategies that ease this tension and improve acceptance.

 We combine behavioral experiments, field studies, and advanced analytics to understand how autonomy shapes consumer behavior and well-being.
 Our team's multidisciplinary backgrounds enable us to deeply understand consumer responses, examining not just what people do, but why they do so and when.